A new platform for documentation and tutorials is launching soon.

 Main Vault categories for partners to integrate with include:

 Authentication Methods: Authentication (or Auth) methods are plugin components in Vault that perform authentication and are responsible for assigning identity along with a set of policies to a user.
-Vault supports multiple auth methods/identity models to better support your business use case.
+Vault supports multiple auth methods/identity models and partners can build a plugin that allows Vault to authenticate against the partners’ platform.
 You can find more information about Vault Auth Methods here.